daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-03-03-Putnam-Lab-Oyster-16S-Analysis-in-Mothur.md

 M00763_298_000000000-CBVP7_1_2117_14902_17205	Bacteria(99);Bacteria_unclassified(99);Bacteria_unclassified(99);Bacteria_unclassified(99);Bacteria_unclassified(99);Bacteria_unclassified(99);
 ```

 ### <a name="Cluster"></a> **10.
 Cluster for OTUs**

 *In this analysis, we will cluster to OTU level (cutoff=0.03).
-For ASV clustering, you can move directly to the make.shared step, skipping the dist.seqs and cluster steps because mothur pre-clustering occurs as the ASV level.*
+For ASV clustering, we will move directly to the make.shared step, skipping the dist.seqs and cluster steps because mothur pre-clustering occurs at the ASV level.*

 First, we will calculate the pairwise distances between sequences.